-Lee Zachariah (2010–present) is probably least known for being the co-host of film comedy TV show The Bazura Project, which ran for three seasons on Australian community TV from 2006-2008, and on ABC2 for one season in 2011.
+Lee Zachariah (2010-present) is probably least known for being the co-host of film comedy TV show The Bazura Project, which ran for three seasons on Australian community TV from 2006-2008, and on ABC2 for one season in 2011.
 He spent eight years writing the AICN-Downunder column on US movie website Ain’t It Cool News under the pseudonym “Latauro”, and has written for Inside Film, Encore Magazine, Empire, FilmInk, Vice, The Age, The Guardian, Huffington Post, Birth.
 Movies.
 Death., The Big Issue, ArtsHub, Concrete Playground, Junkee, B&T Magazine, Metro, Spook Magazine, Onya Magazine and various other publications.
 He’s talked film on ABC Radio National, ABC local radio, Triple R, SYN, co-hosted the Triple R radio show Inherent Advice and moderated numerous movie Q&As.
 He has worked with The Chaser on ABC1’s The Hamster Wheel, The Checkout and The Hamster Decides, and written for ABC1’s Shaun Micallef’s Mad As Hell.
 He is currently a producer on Network Ten’s The Project.
 From 2013 to 2015 he served on the board of the Australian Film Critics Association.
 He is the author of the book Double Dissolution: Heartbreak and Chaos on the Campaign Trail released in October 2016 by Echo Publishing. @leezachariah